 PRJ 101.3 Project Work (3 Credits):

 Students are required to undertake independent project assignment that involves fieldwork and empirical analysis of the information collected from the field.
-The students are also required to prepare a project report on a prescribed format.
-The objective of the project work is to develop students’ skills in research, particularly in areas of data collection, processing, analysis, and report writing.
+The students are also required to prepare a project report in a prescribed format.
+The objective of the project work is to develop students' skills in research, particularly in areas of data collection, processing, analysis, and report writing.
 The evaluation of the project work shall be external.
 Only ‘Pass/Fail’ grades are awarded in the internship.

 INT 101.3 Internship (3 Credits):

-Students are required to register courses at the beginning of each semester.
+Students are required to register for courses at the beginning of each semester.
 Since registration is a very important procedural part of the credit system, all students must present themselves at the college.
-Registration in absence may be allowed only in rare cases at the discretion of principal.
+Registration in absence may be allowed only in rare cases at the discretion of the principal.
 A student’s nominee cannot register for courses but will only be allowed to complete other formalities.

 Teaching Pedagogy & Learning Values:

-The BBA Program adopts rigorous theoretical instruction complemented by case-based teaching, term-paper writing, seminars and project work to emphasize on the application of concepts and theories to identify, diagnose and solve managerial problems.
+The BBA Program adopts rigorous theoretical instruction complemented by case-based teaching, term-paper writing, seminars and project work to emphasize the application of concepts and theories to identify, diagnose and solve managerial problems.
 Up-to-date and relevant course materials are used to provide students with a solid theoretical base and conceptual clarity.
-Throughout the program, emphasis is placed on active participation and involvement of students in learning with the role of a faculty member mostly confined to that of a guide and counselor.
+Throughout the program, emphasis is placed on active participation and involvement of students in learning with the role of a faculty member mostly confined to that of a guide and counsellor.